 Delegated Proof of Stake is a different protocol that delegates nodes through votes to represent others and add new blocks to the chain.
 In this method, the participants’ control who can certify the ledger.

 Proof of Weight

 Proof of Weight is a protocol unlike POS, determined by the relative number of coins in a wallet; Proof of Weight incorporates the number of coins and the number of files they hold in the network.
 This method gives a further incentive to keep coins and contribute meaningfully to the system.
 The miners must work out complex cryptographic mathematical puzzles to be rewarded with a determined amount of bitcoin.

 Proof of capacity is the last method among the several varieties of blockchain protocol.
 POC requires a node to pay for space.
 The larger the space on the hard disk, the better the chances of mining the next block and earning rewards.
 At first, the algorithm generates many data sets on the hard drives known as plots; the more plots you have, the better the chances of finding the next block.

 These protocols are only but a few of the many different types that are available to use.
 All protocols are created to achieve effective decentralization and are determined by the platform’s kind of application.

-This indicates the need for an incentive that would motivate individuals to contribute to the networks and not just the wealthy few.
+This indicates the need for an incentive to motivate individuals to contribute to the networks, not just the wealthy few.
 Due to the high price of the coins buying all the coins in an unreliable economy, it is recommended to control a new blockchain in terms of hashing.

 The one protocol that kept being used is proof of stake, especially from a technical view, as it is more challenging to operate and protect against attacks.
 POS makes it hard for hostile actors to attack the network.
-This method is mainly contributing nodes in the system and to gain rewards.
+This method is mainly contributing to nodes in the system and gaining rewards.

-These are some of the leading blockchain protocols that should be understood for a basic grasp on the ideologies behind blockchains to elevate the concept of cryptocurrency.
+These are some of the leading blockchain protocols that should be understood for a basic grasp of the ideologies behind blockchains to elevate the concept of cryptocurrency.